-We’re going to need to think more differently about safer sex for the next few months.
+We’re going to need to think differently about safer sex for some time.
 Thanks COVID-19.
 So this is a guide to how to have safer sex from this coronavirus as well as the other things we usually need to think about.

 This one is mostly for all you allosexuals out there but also applies to asexual folk who really want some contact too.